Lynchburg, Virginia

-Lynchburg is an independent city in the Commonwealth of Virginia, United States.
-Located in the foothills of the Blue Ridge Mountains along the James River, it had a population of 79,009 at the 2020 census, making it the 11th most populous independent city in Virginia.
-The city is nicknamed the "City of Seven Hills" or the "Hill City."
+Lynchburg is an independent city in Virginia, United States.
+Located in the foothills of the Blue Ridge Mountains along the James River, it had a population of 79,009 at the 2020 census, making it the 11th-most populous city in Virginia.
+It is nicknamed the "City of Seven Hills" or the "Hill City."
 Lynchburg was founded in 1757 by John Lynch, a Quaker ferry operator and abolitionist.
-During the American Civil War, Lynchburg’s strategic importance helped it remain the only major city in Virginia not recaptured by Union forces before the war’s end.
+During the American Civil War, Lynchburg's strategic importance helped it remain the only major city in Virginia not recaptured by Union forces before the war's end.

-Lynchburg anchors the Lynchburg Metropolitan Statistical Area (MSA) which lies near the geographic center of Virginia and is the fifth-largest MSA in the state with a population of 261,593.
-The city is a regional hub for education, home to several institutions of higher learning including Liberty University, the University of Lynchburg, Randolph College, Virginia University of Lynchburg, and Central Virginia Community College.
+Lynchburg anchors the Lynchburg metropolitan area, which lies near the geographic center of Virginia and is the fifth-largest metropolitan area in the state, with a population of 261,593.
+The city is a regional hub for education, home to several institutions of higher learning, including Liberty University, the University of Lynchburg, Randolph College, Virginia University of Lynchburg, and Central Virginia Community College.

 History

 Monacan Indian Nation and other Siouan Tutelo-speaking tribes had lived in the area for over 10,000 years, driving the Virginia Algonquians eastward to the coastal areas.
 Explorer John Lederer visited one of the Siouan villages (Saponi) in 1670, on the Staunton River at Otter Creek, southwest of the present-day city, as did the Thomas Batts and Robert Fallam expedition in 1671.

 Siouan peoples occupied this area until about 1702; they had become weakened because of high mortality from infectious diseases.
-The Seneca people, who were part of the Haudenosaunee, or Iroquois Confederacy based in New York, defeated them.
+The Seneca people, who were part of the Haudenosaunee (Iroquois) Confederacy based in New York, defeated them.
 The Seneca had ranged south while seeking new hunting grounds through the Shenandoah Valley to the West.
 At the Treaty of Albany in 1718, the Iroquois Five Nations ceded control of their land east of the Blue Ridge Mountains, including Lynchburg, to the Colony of Virginia; they confirmed this in 1721.